pingcap/docs-cn/v2.1/faq/tidb.md

 #### How does Region split?

 Region is not divided in advance, but it follows a Region split mechanism.
-When the Region size exceeds the value of the `region-split-size` or `region-split-keys` parameters, split is triggered.
+When the Region size exceeds the value of the `region-max-size` or `region-max-keys` parameters, split is triggered.
 After the split, the information is reported to PD.

 #### Does TiKV have the `innodb_flush_log_trx_commit` parameter like MySQL, to guarantee the security of data?